kylefmohr/pysky/README.md

 ## Session Management

-Upon the first attempted request to a hostname other than the public `public.api.bsky.app`, the database is checked for the most recent cached session (an accessJwt/refreshJwt pair) in the table `bsky_session` for the same `BSKY_AUTH_USERNAME`.
-If none exist and the `BSKY_AUTH_USERNAME/BSKY_AUTH_PASSWORD` environment variables are set, a session is established and saved to the table.
-If the credentials aren't set, a `pysky.NotAuthenticated` exception will be raised.
+When a non-public endpoint is called the database is checked for the most recent cached session for the configured account in the table `bsky_session`.
+If none exist and credentials are set, (see "Installation / Setup" below) a session is created and saved to the table.
+If credentials aren't set, a `pysky.NotAuthenticated` exception will be raised.

-If on the first (or any subsequent) use of the current session the API responds with an `ExpiredToken` error, a new session is established and saved to `bsky_session`.
-The API call that was interrupted by the expiration is automatically repeated with the new session.
+If the API responds with an `ExpiredToken` error for the current session, it's refreshed and saved back to the database.
+The API call that was interrupted is automatically repeated with the new session.

-If a request is made to the default public hostname `public.api.bsky.app` then the session headers, if a session has been established, are not sent in the request.
+If a request is made to the default public hostname `public.api.bsky.app` then the current session headers are not sent in the request.

 It's safe to use the library with multiple accounts in one database, as sessions and other records are scoped to an account.